Alfredchong726/Dotfiles/.config/nvim/README.md

 # NeoVim configuration by lua and vim scripts

-#### Before clone the whole nvim config file into home direcoty you need to make sure you have vim-packer installed for managing all the vim plugins
+#### Before clone the whole nvim config file into home directory you need to make sure you have vim-packer installed for managing all the vim plugins
 [vim-packer](https://github.com/hashivim/vim-packer)

 #### After installed tje vim-packer, can start to clone the whole nvim file into home directory